jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="15_4_2"></a>
 ### [↖](#15_4)[↑](#15_4_1)[↓](#15_4_3) VPC Endpoint Interface
+An interface endpoint is an elastic network interface with a private IP address from the IP address range of your subnet.
+It serves as an entry point for traffic destined to a supported AWS service or a VPC endpoint service.
+Interface endpoints are powered by AWS PrivateLink.
 * Provision an ENI that will have a private endpoint interface hostname
 * Leverage Security Groups for security
 * Private DNS (setting when you create the endpoint)